asmaloney/libE57Format/test/README.md

 To turn testing on, set the CMake option `E57_BUILD_TEST` to ON.

+To use a packaged version of googletest, you can install googletest from your distribution and set `E57_USE_EXTERNAL_GTEST` to ON.

 ## Testing Data

 Currently, the testing data is found in another repo: [libE57Format-test-data](https://github.com/asmaloney/libE57Format-test-data).